Interactive Code Generation via Test-Driven User-Intent Formalization: Results

-To answer RQ2, we evaluate the four configurations over both the stopping criteria: (1) by limiting the maximum number of user queries and (2) by stopping when the first test is accepted by the user.
-We show the results of stopping criteria (1) in \autoref{fig:rq2}.
+To answer RQ2, we evaluate the four configurations along with CodeT as a baseline.
+In addition, we also evaluate a new configuration {\it BaselineIdeal} that we discuss later.

+We show the results for \pass{1}{m} in \autoref{fig:rq2_mbpp} for MBPP and \autoref{fig:rq2_human_eval} for HumanEval.
 In all cases, increasing the limit of the maximum number of queries increases the performance.
-However, this increase is very slight for the baseline, while it is substantial for \besttool{} and \idealTests{}.
-Note that \idealTests{} achieves the highest possible performance matching the \texttt{pass@100} value (as expected), while \idealRanking{} closely follows it.
-This plot further reinforces the observations from RQ1; while \besttool{} achieves comparable performance with \idealTests{} and \idealRanking{} for \pass{1}{5}, it is 15.16 percent points short of \idealRanking{} for \passdefault{}, and \idealRanking{} with at most one user query does better than \besttool{} with at most five.
-Improvements to the ranking policy can result in substantial improvements in performance for \besttool{} and can require fewer user interactions.
+However, this increase is very slight for the \baseline{}, while it is considerable for \TOOL{}.
+Note that \idealTests{} achieves the highest possible performance matching the \texttt{pass@100} value after using all the hidden tests (3 tests for \emph{MBPP} and 1 test \emph{HumanEval}), while \idealRanking{} closely follows it.
+With 5 interactions, the accuracy of \TOOL{} approaches the accuracy of the \idealRanking{}, signifying that there is a good benefit to offset the interaction cost.
+Improvements to the ranking policy can result in further improvements for \besttool{} and can require fewer user interactions.

+To understand if our test mutation techniques improve the pool of tests over the pool of purely LLM-generated tests, we also apply optimal ranking to only the tests generated by the \baseline{} approach (reported as {\it BaselineIdeal}).
+Both Figures~\ref{fig:rq2_mbpp} and~\ref{fig:rq2_human_eval} demonstrate that our test mutation improves the accuracy by $10.72\%$ and $13.74\%$ respectively for \emph{MBPP} and \emph{HumanEval} after 5 interactions.

+We additionally observe that CodeT consistently outperforms the simple \baseline{}, even though it includes no user interactions.
+However, \TOOL{} outperforms CodeT with only 1 user interaction in MBPP and with 2 user interactions in HumanEval.

-The results of stopping criteria (2) are shown in \autoref{tab:rq4}.
-For this stopping criteria, the \pass{1}{*} value is 75.87\%, more than \passdefault{} for stopping criteria 1, but less than \pass{1}{2}.
-On average, the user performs an average of 1.69 interactions with \besttool{}, with 1 being the minimum, and 9 being the maximum number of interactions.
-While a larger threshold number of user interactions can result in better performance, it can also lead to overhead for a user.
+\autoref{fig:intplot} shows the cumulative fraction of examples that produced a user-accepted test within $m$ user queries, \emph{i.e.} the expected value of \acceptat{m} for a given $m$.
+Additionally, it takes an average of 1.7 and 1.5 interactions with \besttool{} to find a test satisfying user intent for \emph{MBPP} and \emph{HumanEval} respectively, with 1 being the minimum, and 10 being the maximum number of interactions (we cap the maximum number of user interactions to 10).